zodern/meteor-up/docs/docs.md

 * It uses Nginx and different SSL configurations
 * Now we don't re-build binaries.
 Instead we build for the `os.linux.x86_64` architecture.
 (This is the same thing what meteor-deploy does)

-## Migration Guide

-> Use a new server if possible as you can.
+> Use a new server if you can.
 Then migrate DNS accordingly.
 That's the easiest and safest way.

+### Migrating from Mupx

 Let's assume our appName is `meteor`